kmowery/libfixedtimefixedpoint/README.md

 This will generate `libftfp.so`, which you can then link against in your application.

+If you'd like to run the full test suite on your local machine (which iterates through every possible configuration of the library), run

+    $ make run_tests

 ## Behavioral Notes
  * Inf is infinity
  * (-) indicated - or + versions of the value